dmulyalin/salt-nornir/docs/source/Installation.rst

 * salt 3002.6
 * salt 3003.1

-Other SALTSTACK versions might work as well, but not yet tested.
+Other SALTSTACK versions should work as well, but not yet tested.

 Common installation issues
 ==========================

 Issues mainly arise around installing all required dependencies.
-General rule of thumb - try Googling errors you getting or search stackoverflow.
+General rule of thumb - try Googling errors you getting or search StackOverflow.

 **1** ``PyYAML`` dependency - if getting error while doing ``pip install salt_nornir``::